 For some people, egg, embryo or sperm donation is the only way they can successfully achieve a pregnancy.
 However, using a donor is a major decision and should not be taken lightly.
 You should take your time to think about whether or not becoming a donor is the right decision for you.

-At TFP, we are hugely proud of the work we do around helping our patients achieve their dreams of becoming parents.
-However, for some of our patients, this journey is not straightforward, and they require some additional help in this complicated and eventful journey.
+At TFP fertility clinic in Belfast, we are hugely proud of the work we do around helping our patients achieve their dreams of becoming parents.
+However, for some of our patients, this path is not straightforward, and they require some additional help in this complicated and eventful journey.
 That is why we have our own Donor Bank specifically for sperm donors.
 If you are interested in becoming a sperm donor, please visit tfpdonorbank.com.

 People not producing eggs or sperm of their own

 People whose sperm or eggs are unlikely to result in a pregnancy

 Those who have a high risk of passing on an inherited disease

 If you are using a donor through a licensed UK fertility clinic, there are very few risks to worry about.
 A licensed fertility clinic will ensure the donor is thoroughly checked for any serious genetic diseases that could be passed onto future children.